 Pros: stainless steel, super durable, will last years and years, easy to clean, 3 different sizes, comes with leakproof dip/food containers.
 Lid is attached and easy to open and close.

 Cons: one of the more expensive options, not leakproof, heavy, Rover size doesn’t fit in most standard lunch bags so need to buy the carrying case.

 Planetbox Rover: lots of space for options.

 Planetbox Shuttle: smaller and more compact, but still fits a decent amount of food.
 We use this one often.

 We own 4 styles of the Yumbox brand lunch containers.
 All are made from BPA-free plastic and have a removable insert that can be cleaned in the dishwasher.
 The case should be washed by hand.
 One insert comes with the purchase of the lunch box, but you can buy additional inserts separately.

-Pros: Overall, I find the Yumbox brand to be very sturdy.
-The Yumbox containers are the most leakproof boxes I have found on the market.
+Pros: Overall, I find the Yumbox brand to be very sturdy. (update: after about 4 years of use one of our Yumbox containers did break (the hinges cracked).
+I still use the other Yumbox The Yumbox containers are the most leakproof boxes I have found on the market.
 If you pack yogurt or a dip in one compartment it will not leak into the other areas.

 Cons: the decorative designs on the back of the insert have scratched off which doesn’t really bother me since it is on the side that doesn’t touch the food.
 The silicone part of the lid can get a little bit stained or retain smells if not cleaned and dried fully.